 With its quaint alleys and vivid blue tiles decorating the weathered walls of the city, Porto is an off-the-beaten-path European city that you cannot miss.
 Oporto, as the local Portuguese call it, boasts breathtaking views overlooking the Douro River and a captivating city skyline from various angles.

-A unique mix of both contemporary and historic features, this is a fabulous destination for budget travelers; everything from mouthwatering Portuguese cuisine to entrance fees to sites such as the iconic Dom Luís Bridge and Livraria Lello is cheaply priced.
+A unique mix of both contemporary and historical features, this is a fabulous destination for budget travelers; everything from mouthwatering Portuguese cuisine to entrance fees to sites such as the iconic Dom Luís Bridge and Livraria Lello is cheaply priced.
 And best of all, this charming riverfront city is small enough to make a weekend getaway filled with gourmet cuisine, signature Port wine, and awe-inspiring attractions completely doable.

-Experience Portugal’s second largest city for an unforgettable weekend getaway with these free attractions and budget-friendly things to do in Porto:
+Experience Portugal’s second-largest city for an unforgettable weekend getaway with these free attractions and budget-friendly things to do in Porto:

 Walk Across the Dom Luís I Bridge

 Connecting the two cities of Porto and Vila Nova de Gaia, this double-deck metal arch bridge that stretches over the Douro River is a symbol of industrialism and one of the best free attractions in town.
 Designed by Théophile Seyrig, a student and partner of Gustave Eiffel, it carries vehicles across the bottom deck, with the city metro and pedestrians on the top deck.